jembi/openhim-mediator-mapping/docs/docs/gettingStarted/endpoints.md

   Configuration reference:

-  > `items` - this is the path to any stored variable which must resolve to an array, a request will fire for each array element

-  > `concurrency` - (optional) how many requests to execute at any one time, defaults to 1.
+  `items`: this is the path to any stored variable which must resolve to an array, a request will fire for each array element `concurrency`: (optional) how many requests to execute at any one time, defaults to 1.

   The current item in the list is also made available as a variable for the requests to use so that each request may be dynamic.
 E.g: